konovod/linalg/README.md

 - convenient Matrix(T) class, supports T=Float32, Float64 and Complex.
 - high-level interface similar to scipy.linalg or MATLAB.
 (WIP)

-Killing SciPy, one module at time.
+Killing SciPy, one module at a time.

 ## Installation